nico-rodriguez/type-safe-avl/README.md

 ### BST trees

 The interfaces are analogous to those for AVL trees.
-Just replace "AVL" for "BST" in the functions names.
+Just replace "AVL" for "BST" in the functions and modules names.

 ## Examples